Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Analysis and Results

-The streamwise component of the phase-averaged ninth and tenth \ac{POD} modes, shown in figure~\ref{fig:HPOD4_POD9,10}a, is qualitatively similar to the phase average of the fourth \ac{HPOD} mode, shown in figure~\ref{fig:HPOD4_POD9,10}b, for $x/D>2.5$.
-In this domain, the streamwise components of both the \ac{POD} modes and \ac{HPOD} mode exhibit V-shaped structures similar to those in the fourth and fifth \ac{POD} modes and the second \ac{HPOD} mode.
-For $x/D<2.5$, there is more detail in the structure of the \ac{POD} modes, which is most noticeable in figures~\ref{fig:HPOD4_POD9,10}a(iii) and~\ref{fig:HPOD4_POD9,10}a(iv) compared to figures~\ref{fig:HPOD4_POD9,10}b(iii) and~\ref{fig:HPOD4_POD9,10}b(iv).
-As the V-shaped structures in the streamwise components are more prominent in the phase-averaged ninth and tenth \ac{POD} modes than the fourth \ac{HPOD} mode, it can be inferred that they do not propagate in the streamwise direction.

-The transverse components of phase average of the ninth and tenth \ac{POD} modes and the phase average of the fourth \ac{HPOD} modes, shown in figures~\ref{fig:HPOD4_POD9,10}c and~\ref{fig:HPOD4_POD9,10}d, respectively, are also qualitatively similar.
-As is the case for the streamwise components, the transverse component of the phase-averaged \ac{POD} modes contains features not present in the \ac{HPOD} mode in the very near wake, due to the filtering effect of the Hilbert transform.
-This can be seen clearly in figures~\ref{fig:HPOD4_POD9,10}c(ii) and~\ref{fig:HPOD4_POD9,10}c(iii) compared to figures~\ref{fig:HPOD4_POD9,10}d(ii) and~\ref{fig:HPOD4_POD9,10}d(iii).
+The streamwise component of the phase-averaged ninth and tenth \ac{POD} modes, shown in figure~\ref{fig:HPOD4_POD9,10}a, is qualitatively comparable to the phase average of the fourth \ac{HPOD} mode, shown in figure~\ref{fig:HPOD4_POD9,10}b, for $x/D > 2.5$.
+In this domain, the streamwise components of the \ac{POD} and \ac{HPOD} modes exhibit V-shaped structures similar to those in the fourth and fifth \ac{POD} modes and the second \ac{HPOD} mode.
+For $x/D < 2.5$, the structure of the \ac{POD} modes exhibits greater detail, most evident in figures~\ref{fig:HPOD4_POD9,10}a(iii) and~\ref{fig:HPOD4_POD9,10}a(iv) compared with figures~\ref{fig:HPOD4_POD9,10}b(iii) and~\ref{fig:HPOD4_POD9,10}b(iv).
+The transverse components of the phase average of the ninth and tenth \ac{POD} modes and the phase average of the fourth \ac{HPOD} mode, shown in figures~\ref{fig:HPOD4_POD9,10}c and~\ref{fig:HPOD4_POD9,10}d, respectively, also exhibit qualitative similarity.
+Similar to the streamwise components, the transverse component of the phase-averaged \ac{POD} modes includes features absent from the \ac{HPOD} mode in the immediate near wake, attributable to the assumed periodicity of the Hilbert transform.
+This is clearly evident in figures~\ref{fig:HPOD4_POD9,10}c(ii) and~\ref{fig:HPOD4_POD9,10}c(iii) compared to figures~\ref{fig:HPOD4_POD9,10}d(ii) and~\ref{fig:HPOD4_POD9,10}d(iii) around $x/D = 1$.

-The joint probability density functions of the \ac{HPOD} modes and the corresponding \ac{POD} mode pairs, shown in figure~\ref{fig:Rphi}, are all the greatest around $\phi^a_k = \phi_{i,j}$.
-The phase angles of both have been adjusted by the phase angle of the first instantaneous velocity field to account for the phase shift between the \ac{POD} modes and the \ac{HPOD} modes and to ensure all phase angles are in the domain $\phi \in [0, 2 \pi]$.